airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

         movl  $SYS_BRK, %eax
         int   $LINUX_SYSCALL

-When we reach this point in the code, EBX holds where we want the next region of memory to be.
-So, we add our header size and region size to EBX, and that\'s where we want the system break to be.
+When we reach this point in the code, _%ebx_ holds where we want the next region of memory to be.
+So, we add our header size and region size to _%ebx_, and that\'s where we want the system break to be.
 We then push all the registers we want to save on the stack, and call the `brk` system call.
 After that we check for errors: